netgen/local-development-setup/ssl/README.md

 ### 8.1 If using MacOS

-Register the created RCA with MacOS RCS (System Keychain), by executing on the command line:
+Register the created RCA with MacOS RCS (System Keychain) by executing on the command line:

 ```console